Houston

 Design Process

-I led the design of several standout features, including:
+I led the design of standout features:

 • Interactive photo frames for in-event participation